-The DRV* set for healthy adults (over the age of 18), including during pregnancy and lactation, is between 1.3-1.6 mg of copper per day.
+The dietary reference value (DRV)* for healthy adults (over the age of 18), including during pregnancy and lactation, is between 1.3-1.6 mg of copper per day.

 We can get enough copper by eating a variety of foods.
 Following your country's dietary guidelines on a healthy and balanced diet will help you meet your needs for copper.

 * These values are based on the adequate intake (AI) estimates from the European Food Safety Authority (EFSA).
 They should not be interpreted as nutrient goals.
 To know more about DRVs in Europe click here.